derivexyz/v1-core/docs/contracts/optionmarket.md

 Emitted when a Listing is added to a board

-### Event `PositionOpened(address trader, uint256 listingId, enum OptionMarket.TradeType tradeType, uint256 amount, uint256 totalCost)`
+### Event `PositionOpened(address trader, uint256 listingId, enum IOptionMarket.TradeType tradeType, uint256 amount, uint256 totalCost)`

 Emitted when a Position is opened.

-### Event `PositionClosed(address trader, uint256 listingId, enum OptionMarket.TradeType tradeType, uint256 amount, uint256 totalCost)`
+### Event `PositionClosed(address trader, uint256 listingId, enum IOptionMarket.TradeType tradeType, uint256 amount, uint256 totalCost)`

 Emitted when a Position is closed.